Sweet-Papa-Technologies/egit/README.md

 ```

 ## Environment Variables
+Settings can be set via Env Vars or via CLI flags.
+These are the available environment variables:

 - `GIT_EXECUTABLE`: Path to Git executable (default: system git)
 - `LLM_PROVIDER`: LLM provider to use (default: ollama)